UNINETTSigma2/documentation/jobs/performance.md

-If you run a job that always times out by design (in other words the job never terminates itself but is terminated by Slurm), there is a workaround **if you are running the profile on Fram**:
+If you run a job that always times out by design (in other words the job never terminates itself but is terminated by Slurm), there is a workaround **if you are running the profile on Fram on no more than 64 cores**:

 As an example let us imagine we profile the following example: